The Black Stallion (film): Plot

-Back home in America, Alec is given a hero's welcome.
-The Black has a temporary home in Alec's back yard, but a garbage man not knowing that there is a wild horse in the backyard, is chased by The Black, who races off down the street after being spooked by a passing car.
-Alec chases after him through every part of town, but loses track of him.
-The next day, Alec meets Snoe (and Napoleon) who tell him where The Black is.
-Alec finds the stallion in the barn of Henry Dailey, a retired racehorse jockey, who claims to have spent all night catching The Black.
+Back in America, Alec is given a hero's welcome.
+The Black has a temporary home in his back yard, but a garbage man startles the horse, who races off.
+The next day, Alec finds the stallion in the barn of Henry Dailey, a retired racehorse jockey.
 Alec arranges for The Black to stay at the barn.

-When Alec wonders how fast The Black is, Alec and Henry decide to train The Black for the racetrack, while Henry teaches Alec how to be a jockey.
+When Alec wonders how fast the horse is, he and Henry decide to train The Black for the racetrack, while Henry teaches Alec how to be a jockey.
 The Black surprises Henry with his speed.
-Henry immediately starts planning to get The Black into the match race between the country's current two champions.
-To do that, he sets up a secret demonstration at night where the press can witness his speed, keeping the identity of Alec and The Black secret.
+Henry starts planning to get The Black into a match race between the country's current two champions.
+To do that, he sets up a secret demonstration at night where a prominent reporter can witness his speed.
 The news spreads about the mystery horse and The Black is entered into the race.
-However, Alec's mother disapproves of this, fearing that her son would be taking a huge risk as a jockey, before she relents and allows him to ride the horse in the upcoming race.
+At first Alec's mother is totally against him racing the Black Stallion in a race, because of the dangers involved.
+However, after Alec tearfully explains to his mother the secrecy, does the mother relent.

-The race is the most anticipated horseracing event of the year.
-Before the two champions and The Black enter the starting gate, The Black gets into a fight with one of his opponents, wounding his leg.
-Alec does not see the wound until he is in the gate.
-As he dismounts, the bell rings and the horses take off.
-Alec desperately tries to stay on his horse and trying to stop him.
-He falls behind, but The Black will not stop.
-When Alec regains his balance, The Black is well on his way to catch up with his opponents.
-Alec now encourages The Black to run as fast as he can, remembering the wild rides on the island, as they catch up.
-The Black eventually wins by two lengths.
+Before the horses enter the starting gate, The Black gets into a fight with one of his opponents, wounding his leg.
+Alec does not see the injury until he is in the gate.
+As he begins to dismount, the bell rings and the horses take off.
+Alec desperately stays on his horse while trying to stop him.
+He falls far behind, but The Black will not stop.
+Alec starts urging him to run, and The Black catches his opponents to win.